 This website contains affiliate links.
 As an affiliate I may earn money from qualifying purchases.
 Thank you if you do use one of my links – it helps keep my website going.
 Please see affiliate link and disclaimer page for more information.

 I’d been reading lots about habits and how long it takes to form a new habit.
 Accordingly, at the end of 2021, I decided I wanted to add a habit that would bring a little calm and joy to my day.
 I decided my new habit for 2022 would be to read a poem a day.
 You can find what I’ve been reading in December in this blog post – A Poem A Day in December for the Family.
+In 2023 we carried on this habit and we’re excited for 2024 and all the poetry we will get to enjoy.
+I’ve given this post a little update (December 2023) with a few new poetry recommendations.

 Make a New Habit – Read A Poem A Day